Robust Time-Varying Graph Signal Recovery for Dynamic Physical Sensor Network Data: Introduction

+In this paper, we focus on scenarios where the entire dynamically changing graph structure can be fully exploited.
+Conventional studies on static time-varying graph signal recovery typically assume that the graph is static and available.
+However, situations where the complete dynamic graph structure is available have not been extensively studied.

+With recent advances in sensor technology, dynamic sensor networks—such as those constructed from sensor-equipped drones and smartphones—are becoming increasingly relevant in real-world applications.
+Examples include: a) smart agriculture \cite{9092136}, where drones and IoT sensors monitor crop health, soil moisture, and weather conditions to optimize resource use and increase productivity; b) traffic and infrastructure management \cite{9893814}, where sensor-equipped vehicles and drones are used in smart cities for real-time traffic management and monitoring of road conditions; and c) environmental monitoring \cite{jonca2022drone}, where drones equipped with sensors are employed to monitor air quality, assess pollution levels, and track environmental changes.
+In these and other applications that handle time-varying data from physical sensor networks, appropriate dynamic graphs can often be generated using simple algorithms, such as $k$-nearest neighbors, by leveraging the time-varying spatial locations of the sensors, similar to the static problem settings.

-To address this problem, we propose a method more focused on recovering signals under the assumption that dynamic graphs are available.
-Furthermore, we estimate sparsely modeled outliers together with the graph signals, making the method much more robust to various types of noise and corruptions.
-We also restore missing values, which can represent sensor malfunctions or maintenance in real-world settings.
-We impose data fidelity and outlier sparsity as hard constraints rather than part of cost functions to facilitate parameter tuning by decoupling the parameters, as has been addressed, e.g., in \cite{CSALSA,EPIpre,ono,L0}.
+We formulate dynamic graph signal recovery as a constrained convex optimization problem that simultaneously estimates both time-varying graph signals and sparsely modeled outliers.
+The formulation involves time-varying graph Laplacian-based and temporal difference-based regularizations that leverage the signal smoothness in both vertex and temporal domains.
+Although sparse outliers are rarely addressed in time-varying graph signal recovery, we consider it to be a realistic problem since physical sensors can easily be affected by local environmental factors, which can lead to outliers.
+We also restore missing values, which can represent sensor malfunctions or maintenance in real-world settings, to achieve robust estimation from highly degraded data.
+Data fidelity and outlier sparsity are imposed as hard constraints rather than as a part of the cost function to facilitate parameter tuning by decoupling the parameters, as has been addressed, e.g., in \cite{CSALSA,EPIpre,ono,L0}.
+A primal-dual splitting (PDS) \cite{pds,vu2013splitting} method-based algorithm is developed to efficiently solve the optimization problem.

 Table \ref{tb:conventional} is a simple representation of where our method lies in relation to the conventional methods.
-The conventional works force the following trade-offs to their formulations in order to consider online estimation, which is unnecessary in the above-mentioned problem setting: the inability to capture the global temporal correlations in \cite{9415029}, and the limitation to quadratic costs to adopt a Kalman filtering strategy in \cite{7979500}.
-We overcome these trade-offs to fully utilize the temporal correlations on the entire time-slots, and select regularization terms that can better capture the characteristics of the target data.
+Although online estimation is a crucial task in some real-world applications, the global information of the signals that are disregarded for online estimation should be effectively utilized to enhance the graph signal recovery performance.